 Consider yourself lucky if you own a new KitchenAid stand mixer (or a refurbished model).
 I used to think this giant kitchen tool just took up a massive amount of space on the kitchen counter and a hand mixer or food processor could do the job just as well.
 Then, I got one and I was completely amazed.
 There are so many stand mixer recipes that go way beyond just mixing up a batch of chocolate chip cookies or a chocolate cake recipe.
-You won't believe the amount of things to make with KitchenAid mixer.
+You won't believe the number of things to make with a KitchenAid mixer.

 1. Easily shred chicken breasts.